-I am Assistant Professor in the Department of Philosophy at Brandeis University.
-My main research interests are in epistemology and the philosophy of action.
-I am also interested in the nature of reasons, the philosophy of perception, existentialism and the history of modern philosophy.
+I am Associate Professor in the Department of Philosophy at Brandeis University.
+My main research interests lie at the intersection of epistemology, philosophy of mind and ethics.
+I am also interested in philosophy of action, the nature of reasons, the philosophy of perception, existentialism and the history of modern philosophy.
 I received my Ph.D. from U.C.
 Berkeley in 2007 and my A.B. from Harvard in 2001.

 My book Evidence and Agency: Norms of Belief for Promising and Resolving was published by Oxford University Press in 2015.

 Evidence and Agency is the winner of the 2016 Sanders Book Prize.
 The prize is awarded by the American Philosophical Association to the best book in philosophy of mind, metaphysics or epistemology that engages the analytic tradition published in English in the previous five-year period.